liormizr/s3path/docs/interface.rst

 S3Path.owner()
 ^^^^^^^^^^^^^^

-Return the name of the user owning the Bucket or key.
+Returns the name of the user owning the Bucket or key.
 Similarly to boto3's `ObjectSummary`_ owner attribute

 S3Path.read_bytes()